 The Company identifies and interacts with its stakeholders via its principal subsidiaries of the three divisional businesses operated by the Group during the year, being Energy Networks, Renewables, and Energy Retail and Wholesale, which are owned by their respective Head of Business Sub-holding companies: SPENH, SPREL, and SPRH, as summarised in the 'Who we are' sub-section of the Strategic Report, on page 1.
-In addition, please refer to the 'Engaging with stakeholders' section of the Strategic Report which sets out the SPL Board's oversight of the consideration given to the Company's, and its divisional businesses', engagement with key stakeholders.
+In addition, please refer to the 'Engaging with stakeholders' section of the Strategic Report which sets out the SPUK Board's oversight of the consideration given to the Company's, and its divisional businesses', engagement with key stakeholders.

-Details and examples of engagement with the Company's key stakeholders (both direct and indirect) who are considered by the SPL Board in its decision-making with respect to matters reserved to it are as follows:
+The directors strongly believe that effective and meaningful engagement with stakeholders is key to promoting the success of the Company.
+Details and examples of engagement with the Company's key stakeholders (both direct and indirect) who are considered by the SPUK Board in its decisionmaking with respect to matters reserved to it are as follows:

-- Customers: details of how the Group engages with its customers are explained in the 'Energy customers' sub-section of the Strategic Report, on page 8.
-Whilst the Company does not have direct customers of its own, during the year, the SPL Board received and considered the key service performance indicators for each of the Energy Retail and Energy Networks businesses. - Employees: details of how the Group engages with its employees are set out in the 'Employees' sub-section of the Strategic Report, on page 5.
-The SPL Board reviewed and approved the 2021 ScottishPower Modern Slavery Statement which was adopted by key subsidiaries of the Group. - Communities and the environment: details of how the Group engages with communities and considers the environment are set out in the 'Community and environment' sub-section of the Strategic Report, on page 11.
-During the year, the SPL Board approved new internal guidelines for the incorporation of ESG considerations into decision-making by the boards of directors of the three Head of Business Sub-holding companies and of the Group and those charged with governance. - Suppliers and contractors: details of how the Group engages with its suppliers are set out in the 'Suppliers and contractors' sub-section of the Strategic Report, on page 11.
-During the year, the SPL Board was briefed on key contract awards made by the Group as well as the Company's ESG assessment rating system for suppliers which applies to the ScottishPower procurement contract awards process. - Government and regulators: details of how the Group engages with governments and regulators are set out in the 'Government and regulators' sub-section of the Strategic Report, on page 10.
-During the year, the SPL Board received regular updates regarding the economic, regulatory, and political implications of the retail and wholesale markets, and the Group's engagement with governments and regulators.
+- · Customers: details of how the Group engages with its customers are explained in the 'Energy customers' sub-section of the Strategic Report, on page 8.
+Whilst the Company does not have direct customers of its own, during the year, the SPUK Board received and considered the key service performance indicators reported in the 'Energy customers' sub-section of the prior year's Strategic Report approved and delivered by the SPUK Board. - Employees: details of how the Group engages with its employees are set out in the 'Employees' sub-section of the Strategic Report, on page 5.
+SPUK approved the adoption by the Company of the 2021 ScottishPower Modern Slavery Statement. - Communities and the environment: details of how the Group engages with communities and considers the environment are set out in the 'Community and environment' sub-section of the Strategic Report, on page 11.
+During the year, the SPUK Board was briefed on the Company's ESG assessment rating system for suppliers which applies to the ScottishPower procurement contract awards process. - Suppliers and contractors: details of how the Group engages with its suppliers are set out in the 'Suppliers and contractors' sub-section of the Strategic Report, on page 11.
+During the year, the SPUK Board considered and approved key contract awards made by the Company. - Government and regulators: details of how the Group engages with governments and regulators are set out in the 'Government and regulators' sub-section of the Strategic Report, on page 10.
+During the year, the SPUK Board received its principal update regarding the economic, regulatory, and political implications of the retail and wholesale markets as reported in the 'Government and regulators' sub-section of the prior year's Strategic Report approved and delivered by the SPUK Board.